Pawel-M/data-composition/README.md

 # _You Are What You Train_: Effects of Data Composition on Training Context-aware Machine Translation Models

-This repository contains the code for the paper "_You Are What You Train_: Effects of Data Composition on Training Context-aware Machine Translation Models".
+This repository contains the code for the paper "You Are What You Train: Effects of Data Composition on Training Context-aware Machine Translation Models" ([https://arxiv.org/abs/2509.14031](https://arxiv.org/abs/2509.14031)).

 ## Requirements
 This repository was created in Python `3.12`.
 We use huggingface datasets framework.